salmiak/storyteller/README.md

+Game states
+- Login: User is not yet logged in
+- New: User is logged in, but game has not yet started
+- Hint: Storyteller gives hint, other users selects cards
+- Vote: Users vote on a card
+- Score: Scores are presented to the users

 [] Server (node + express) that handles and syncs states between clients [] Client (vue + pinia) displays the game for the users and communicates with the server [] Communication between server and client is socket.io